 Hoeing brings the seedlings to the top of the soil, where they dry out and die.

 Do not throw the weed seedlings into your compost heap, as they may come back to haunt you when applied to the garden.

-Alternatively, you can put on a pair of gloves and hand pull any weeds you see sprouting around your plants, using a corkscrew weeder to shift any stubborn stowaways.
+Alternatively, you can put on a pair of gloves and hand pull any weeds you see sprouting around your plants.
 Hand weeding should be done with care, so as not to disturb the roots of the surrounding plants and persistent weeds, such as bindweed or couch grass run the risk of re-growing if not removed entirely.

 Once you have cleared the garden of weeds, think about covering the affected area with an organic-matter mulch.

 This will help to smother any that are trying to poke their heads through the soil and will also protect your plant from late frosts.

 Bark or woodchips are good examples of mulch you can use here.
 There are also many weed-supressing fabrics available, which can be laid to prevent old weeds from resurfacing and pesky new weeds from becoming established.